Everything You Need To Know About Canada's Study Permits

 The application process for a Canada study visa involves certain costs:

-Additional costs may vary, and include medical exams, courier fees, and language proficiency tests.
-Former students looking to restore their status in Canada may pay a restoration fee of $200 CAD.
+Additional costs may vary and include medical exams, courier fees, and language proficiency tests.
+Former students looking to restore their status in Canada may pay a restoration fee of CAN$200.